Print Back to top

 When will you replace my lead service line?

-How is Denver Water identifying where to replace service lines?
+How is Denver Water identifying when and where to replace service lines?

-Because service lines are owned by customers, details about the material of a property’s service line have historically been inconsistent and scattered.
-As part of the Lead Reduction Program, Denver Water developed a comprehensive inventory showing the location of known and suspected lead service lines in our service area using property records, water tests and visual inspection of service lines.
+• As part of the Lead Reduction Program, Denver Water has developed a comprehensive inventory showing the location of known and suspected lead service lines in our service area using property records, water tests and visual inspection of service lines.

-The model prioritizes replacement areas based on several factors, including:
+The model determines replacement areas based on several factors, including:

 • The likelihood that lead service lines are in a given area.